thoughtworks/simplebandit/README.md

 It provides classes and interfaces to create and manage bandit models, generate recommendations, select actions, and update your models.
 Easily integrates with e.g. React Native to support privacy sensitive and fully interpretable recommendations right on a user's device.

+You can find the live examples deployed at [https://thoughtworks.github.io/simplebandit/](https://thoughtworks.github.io/simplebandit/).

 Under the hood it's a online logistic regression oracle with softmax exploration.

 ## Installation